 - Local Shuttle Buses: Free shuttle buses link major hotels in Nusa Dua with the Bali Collection mall (see below).
 The closest the bus comes is outside the St. Regis resort, 300m north up the road.
 This is a great way to reach other resorts, beaches, and facilities in Nusa Dua and Tanjung Benoa.

-- Bubu Seafood and Chinese Restaurant – Live seafood from tanks and likeable old-style seating.
+- Bubu Seafood and Chinese Restaurant – Live seafood from tanks and likable old-style seating.
 400m north along the road.
-5-minute walk.

-- Otherwise, get a free hotel transfer to Bali Collection mall.
-Among oodles of cafés and bars are Frangipani Bali Restaurant (endearing setting for grills, lobster, and a kids’ menu) and Prada Priority Restaurant (0)361 775 691 (popular and shady, at the main gate).
-9-minute drive (3km).
+- Bali Collection – Among oodles of cafés and bars are Frangipani Bali Restaurant (endearing setting for grills, lobster, and a kids’ menu) and Prada Priority Restaurant (popular and shady, at the main gate).
+Hotel offers a free shuttle to the mall.